Two guilty over girl's bouncy castle death

 Summer suffered "multiple traumatic injuries to the head, neck and chest" and died later in hospital.

+"They treated this responsibility with total disregard, putting profit before safety," he said.

+"Summer Grant was a beautiful little girl with a beaming smile and a caring nature.
+Her parents Cara and Lee, her sister Lily and her wider family have suffered an unspeakable loss."

-David Kerr-Sheppard, the Essex Air ambulance pilot who attended the scene, told the trial conditions were squally with "sudden, sometimes violent bursts of wind that could easily change direction".
+David Kerr-Sheppard, the Essex Air Ambulance pilot who attended the scene, told the trial conditions were squally with "sudden, sometimes violent bursts of wind that could easily change direction".

 He said the weather was not suitable to fly Summer to a London hospital and she was instead taken by road to Princess Alexandra Hospital in Harlow.

+Jenny Hopkins, of the East of England Crown Prosecution Service, said after the verdicts: "This should have been a happy, family day out at a funfair.

+"It resulted in Summer's death.
+I hope that these convictions today will be of a small comfort to Summer's family."

-The couple were also convicted of health and safety breaches.
+The couple were also found guilty of a health and safety offence.
+They were convicted by majority verdicts of ten to two after 11 hours of deliberations by the jury.

 Judge Mr Justice Garnham, who delayed sentencing for four weeks, said he would be "seriously considering imprisonment".